strapi/documentation/docs/developer-docs/latest/setup-deployment-guides/configurations/databases/sqlite.md

 ---
-title: MongoDB - Strapi Developer Documentation
+title: SQLite - Strapi Developer Documentation
 description: Learn how you can use SQLite for your Strapi application.
 ---